 For instance, if your bank provides you a credit card with a limit of Rs.50,000, you cannot spend beyond that amount on your card.

 The credit limit varies based on the type of credit card and is determined based on the customer’s eligibility.

 When you apply for a credit card, your bank determines your credit limit.
+In case you avail the FinBooster: YES Bank - BankBazaar Co-Branded Credit Card, the credit fitness report will be provided every month.
+This can help improve your credit score.
 This is done by taking multiple factors into consideration.
 These include:

 And most importantly, your credit limit is determined by:

 If the card you are applying for is your first credit card or you don’t have any credit to your name, chances are that your credit card will have a low credit limit.
 This is because the bank doesn’t quite know if they should take a risk on you or not.

 The good thing is that a low credit limit doesn’t stay low for a long period of time.
 If you use your card often and make your payments in full and on time, the bank will give you the option to increase the credit limit on your card.

 Now that you know how important your credit limit is, the question to ask is how do you increase the credit limit on your card?